 - A. Landscape Plan Required: - 1.
 All new uses requiring a site plan review; - 2.
 Additions to existing non-residential structures that increase the floor area by more than twenty (25) percent; - 3.
+Expansions or contractions of nonconforming sites that do not meet the landscape requirements of this Section.

+B. Exceptions:

-Expansions or contractions of nonconforming sites that do not meet the landscape requirements of this section. - B. Exceptions: - 1.
-The reconstruction of an existing structure of which fifty (50) percent or less of the floor area was destroyed or ruined by flooding, fire, wind, storm, or act of nature, and where the reconstruction will not result in an increase in size of the structure, parking facilities, or paved areas; - 2.
+- 1. The reconstruction of an existing structure of which fifty (50) percent or less of the floor area was destroyed or ruined by flooding, fire, wind, storm, or act of nature, and where the reconstruction will not result in an increase in size of the structure, parking facilities, or paved areas; - 2.
 Interior remodeling or façade improvements that do not result in an increase in size of the structure, parking facilities, or paved areas; and - 3.
 Any use, building, or structure for which only a change of use is requested, and which requires no structural modifications that increase its volume or scale. - C. Application: All applicable projects shall submit a landscape plan as part of the site plan review process that contains the following: - 1.
 Plan scale equal to that of the site plan and a north arrow; - 2.
 Existing and proposed topography; - 3.
 Location and type of all existing vegetation and wetlands; - 4.
 Location and size of all proposed plant materials; - 5.
-Zoning district classification of adjacent properties; - 6.
-Planting list for all proposed landscape materials indicating botanical and common names, sizes, root condition and quantities; - 7.
-Vegetation inventory created by a forester, landscape architect, or other person having similar recognized skills and/or experience that includes the approximate location and extent of existing vegetation, significant tree stands or woodlands, location and size of vegetation proposed to be retained as credit towards landscape requirements, and identification of any invasive species.
+Zoning district classification of adjacent properties;

+- 6. Planting list for all proposed landscape materials indicating botanical and common names, sizes, root condition and quantities; - 7.
+Vegetation inventory of all trees that have a caliper of twelve (12) inches or greater.